datateknik-lth/datateknik-lth/EDAF35-os/sammanfattningar/Sammanfattning_Felix.md

 > If we for instance want to kill, stop or resume the entire pipeline it's
 > sufficient for the shell to make one `kill` system call with a negative
 > process id so that it is delivered to all processes in the group.
+>
+> In Linux, every process group is identified with the PID of the leader of the
+> group.
+I.e. in `$ grep -i unix *.tex | awk -F...` the `grep` process will be
+> the leader.
+Let's say that it has the PID 1337.
+To kill all of the processes
+> in the process group, one would simply execute `$ kill -9 -1337`.

+**What is the purpose of the operation called relocation which is used during link-editing?
+How is it done?**
+> The purpose is to modify instructions and data with static storage duration
+> that contains an address (including PC-relative) so that they have the
+> correct values.
+>
+> When concatenating the different sections the relative addresses are altered.

 Virtual Memory
 --------------